Overview

 We normally require an IELTS (Academic) Test with an overall score of at least 7.0, and a minimum of 6.0 in each element of the test.
 We also consider other English language qualifications.

-Course Structure
+Course structure

 Core

-This module aims to develop your understanding of the ways in which social phenomena are conceptualised, defined and measured.
-The course normally includes a mix of lectures, seminars, and computer-based labs where you will get to play with real data.
-You will have the opportunity to access data, explore data sets, generate and modify variables, frequency counts, cross-tabulation, produce tables, bar charts and scattergrams, and test relationships between variables.
+This module aims to develop students’ understanding of the ways in which social phenomena are conceptualised, defined and measured.
+The module will be a mix of lectures, seminars, and computer-based labs where students will get to play with real data.
+You will access data, explore data sets, generate and modify variables, frequency counts, cross tabulation, produce tables, bar charts and scattergrams, and test relationships between variables.

 Optional